olga-demidko/documentation/docs/guide/pipeline-integration/pipe-management/travis/examples.md

 ### Prerequisites<!-- {docsify-ignore} -->
 * You are an active user on  [nexploit.app](https://nexploit.app).
 * You have a Repeater with a valid ID ‘REPEATER’.
 See [Managing Repeaters](/guide/np-web-ui/advanced-set-up/managing-repeaters.md) for the information about handling the Repeaters.
-* The Repeater can be reached from the Internet and has access to the relevant targets on your local network.
 *  You have a valid [organization API key](https://kb.neuralegion.com/#/guide/np-web-ui/advanced-set-up/managing-org?id=managing-organization-apicli-authentication-tokens) or [personal API key](https://kb.neuralegion.com/#/guide/np-web-ui/advanced-set-up/managing-personal-account?id=managing-your-personal-api-keys-authentication-tokens) (`NEXPLOIT_TOKEN`) with the following scopes: `bot`,<br>`scans : run`,`scan : read`, and `scans : stop`.
+* You have created the `NEXPLOIT_TOKEN` and `REPEATER` variables on your Travis CI machine: more options > settings > add the environmental variables.

 ### Step-by-Step Guide<!-- {docsify-ignore} -->